-I’m a huge fan of Simon Sinek’s ‘Start with Why’.
-Brilliant in its intuitive and empathetic approach, Sinek’s book has single-handedly flipped sales and marketing conversations from leading with ‘what’ a company does to ‘why’ they do it.
-If you haven’t watched his TED talk, stop reading and take a few minutes.
-My favorite line, “Martin Luther King didn’t give an ‘I have a plan’ speech.
-He gave an ‘I have a dream’ speech”.
+I’m a huge fan of Simon Sinek’s Start with Why.
+Brilliant in its intuitive and empathetic approach, Sinek’s book has single-handedly flipped sales and marketing conversations from leading with what a company does to why they do it.
+If you haven’t watched his TED Talk, stop reading and take a few minutes.
+My favorite line is “Martin Luther King didn’t give an ‘I have a plan’ speech.
+He gave an ‘I have a dream’ speech.”

 By starting with why, we align on shared beliefs around what’s changed in the world to form a tight connection with our audience that builds the relationship foundation and trust needed throughout the rest of the journey.
 It also allows you to quickly disqualify those who aren’t ultimately aligned to your views.

 Once we align on what’s changed, we introduce the impact that change has on an organization — the size or magnitude of the problem.
 Again, if this assertion is backed by an authentic founder story, even better.

 This approach introduces the problem statement not as your opinion, but rather as an insightful belief that invites shared understanding around where the world is heading, supported with credibility from you, the founder.
 Using this approach means you’re far less likely to be talking at someone but rather pulling up a chair, sitting down, and having a conversation as equal partners setting out on an important journey.

 If the latter, you may want to qualify out the opportunity.
-Whenever we found an ‘on-premises hugger’ who held onto the notion that cloud SaaS was dangerous and the exception to the rule, we moved on quickly!
-Assuming you’re getting the head nods and maybe even expansion of your belief in their words, let’s move on to Why Buy Now – the most urgent question your company needs to answer.
+In my experience, whenever we found an "on-premises hugger" who held onto the notion that cloud SaaS was dangerous and the exception to the rule, we moved on quickly!
+Assuming you’re getting the head nods and maybe even expansion of your belief in their words, let’s move on to Why Buy Now? — the most urgent question your company needs to answer.

-Why Buy Now
+Why Buy Now?